eblekkenhorst/SMA-API-BasicReporting/README.md

 I'm not a professional developer so there's plenty room for improvement.

 The script can get PV generation for your plant for a year, month, week or day.
 The current daily generation can be automatically uploaded to pvoutput.org.
+Edit config.ini with your API credentials and pvoutput.org API key (if applicable).

+Know issues:
+- The script assumes you have a single plant.
+It chooses the first one in the list.

 ```
 usage: sma-basicreporting [-h] [-v] [-c CONFIGFILE] (-y PVYEAR | -m PVMONTH | -w PVWEEK | -d PVDAY | -t | -T)